jj-zhu/jj-zhu.github.io/research.md

 My overall goal is to advance the research of **computational and learning algorithms**, using principles in applied mathematics and physics, to change the world for the better.
 In general, I am interested in **optimization, machine learning, dynamical systems, and control theory**.

 On one hand, I am motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms.
 This lack of robustness can be the consequence of biases or unfairness in training data, adversarial attacks, offline data in RL, or causal confounding.
+See the illustration below (credit: Heiner Kremer).

 ![](/images/d-shift.png)